rambod/MailToolsBox/README.md

 legacy.send_mail(["to@example.com"], "Subject", "Body", tls=True)
 ```

+`ImapAgent` remains as a thin adapter over `ImapClient` for projects that still import the legacy name.

 ---

 ## Security notes

 - Prefer `ssl` on 465 or `starttls` on 587.
+- For on-prem Exchange or legacy servers with self-signed certificates, pass `allow_invalid_certs=True` (SMTP/IMAP) only on trusted networks.
 - Use app passwords when your provider offers them.
 - Prefer OAuth2 tokens for long term services.
 - Use `none` only on trusted networks.